AlessioNar/OSSU/README.md

 # OSSU

-This repository contains my path towards becoming a computer scientist, follwing the suggested path of the Open Source Society University.
+This repository contains my path towards becoming a computer scientist, following the path suggested by the Open Source Society University.

 Courses in progress
 - CS50's Introduction to Computer Science by Harvardx